 Outbreaks are dealt with by beekeepers themselves, with the help of bee health coordinators, overseen by the Netherlands Food and Consumer Product Safety Authority (NVWA).
-To support beekeepers in combating the disease, the Ministry of Agriculture, Health and Food Quality has banned the movement of bee colonies within three kilometres of the site of the infection.
+To support beekeepers in combating the disease, the Dutch Ministry of Agriculture, Health and Food Quality banned the movement of bee colonies within three kilometres of the site of the infection.
 This ban will be in place for at least 30 days.